« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 > able to communicate home by radio, but forced by unalterable cycles of nature to wait months or years for a rescue ship.

-• decimalenough a day ago
+• decimalenough 5 months ago

 Eh, we've done it before.
 Read up on Magellan's circumnavigation, the colonization of Australia or the Shackleton era of Antarctic exploration.